-I’ve been volunteering in the Kennels at Lort Smith for two years now – woof!
+I’ve been volunteering in the kennels since 2017 – woof!
 I also did a one-week work experience placement in 2012.

 On an average day I’ll arrive to the sound of excited woofing, as the doggies are always keen for a W.A.L.K.
 We always make sure the dogs’ rooms are clean and refreshed with towels and water before taking them out for their p-awesome outings.
 At the park, we like to run the dogs around, engage with them and give them treats when they sit obediently before crossing the roads.
 Often, we give some of the dogs a bath if they need some sparkling up, and other times I like to sit with them in their rooms to give some TLC.